Downtown Seattle. Photo by author.

 On land use procedure:

 In the same line as my previous post about procedural hurdles to adding density, a similar discussion is happening in Seattle.
 Within the larger realm of procedural hurdles, this focus picks up on the idea of a ‘density’ party.
-While party organization is a part of the
+While party organization is a

 Continue reading More thoughts on density, procedure, and neighborhood opposition